Using the Text Block

 Create a Text Link

-To create a Text Link, highlight the text that you would like to act as the Hyperlink and select the Hyperlink button from the Text Block Editor.
+To create a Text Link, highlight the text that you want as the Hyperlink, and then and click Hyperlink in the Text Block Editor.
 You can link to an external page, internal page, a file, or an email address.
 You can also set a link to open up in a new window or tab.
-You can view our guide for creating text links for more information on this.
+For more information on creating links, visit Creating Text Links.

 This sentence has a hyperlink to our Help Site's homepage.